pauldeen79/CrossCutting/README.md

 Queries are data transfer objects (C# classes) which you can fill with filters, paging information and sorting information.
 These queries can then be processed by a query processor, which can use any source like an in-memory one, RDBMS or external API.

+# Upgrade ProcessingPipeline from 10.x to 11.x

+* IPipeline<TRequest, TResponse> is gone, you can only use IPipeline<TRequest>.
+* The result extension method ProcessResult is gone, you need to add a command decorator to validate the response builder in the request.

+Note that if you want to get a response, but you don't want to construct the reponse from outside (because the pipeline needs to create the response), then wrap the request and the response in a context.
+This way, you have control where the response is constructed. (maybe by the context class itelf, or by the caller)